distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 It cannot implement the hedge calculated above.
 That hedge requires a spread payment under one outcome but not the other.
 An unconditional position has the same directional payoff under both outcomes, so adding it to the asset does not make the holder's combined payoff outcome-independent.

-## Outcome-conditional impact claims

-The hedging implementation offers one linear impact claim for each outcome.
+The hedging implementation requires one linear impact claim for each outcome.
 Each settles to the full `impact_TWAP` if its outcome is realised and to zero otherwise.
 A hedger needs only one: shorting the outcome-A claim preserves the outcome-B asset value, while buying the outcome-B claim preserves the outcome-A value.
 Settling to the full spread keeps the chosen offset aligned with the estimated exposure and makes the combined asset-and-hedge payoff independent of the outcome.

-The claims' market values before resolution still depend on outcome probability.
-Settlement also retains basis risk because it follows the market's final pre-resolution estimate rather than the holder's realised loss.

 ## Deriving the unconditional impact future

+An unconditional impact future is a claim that settles to `impact_TWAP` whichever outcome is realised.
+It provides a direct way to speculate on the direction and magnitude of the market-implied event spread, but is not useful for transferring the outcome-contingent risk described above.

-The unconditional instrument does not need its own market.
+The instrument does not need its own market.
 A wrapper can bundle matched same-direction positions in the two outcome-conditional impact claims.
 Exactly one claim pays after resolution, so a long bundle settles to `impact_TWAP` under either outcome.
 A short bundle has the inverse payoff.

-This creates a speculative prediction market on the event spread from the contracts already used for hedging.
-A separate unconditional order book would duplicate the same payoff and split liquidity across markets.
+This creates the unconditional instrument from the contracts already used for hedging; a separate order book would duplicate the same payoff and split liquidity across markets.

 ## The capital-efficiency limitation

 The independent index fixes circularity, but the baseline source-market design still requires one dollar of collateral per dollar of conditional notional for each market question or decision.
 The two outcome claims are mutually exclusive and already share that dollar.
-The inefficiency is therefore not duplicated collateral between outcomes, but rather is the need to fully collateralise each separate question or decision, while positions in the conditional asset and impact markets lock outcome collateral separately.
+The inefficiency is therefore not duplicated collateral between outcomes, but rather is the need to fully collateralise each separate event's conditional markets, even for events with low probability.

+Examples of low-probability outcomes with large potential asset-price spreads include a stablecoin depeg of a specified severity, an exchange insolvency determination, a critical protocol exploit, or a particular judgment in litigation affecting a token.
+These are valuable impact-hedging candidates precisely because an unlikely outcome could materially change the holder's wealth.
+Yet a fully collateralised one-dollar claim on an outcome priced at five cents still locks one dollar of collateral.

 Across many markets, much of this collateral can remain idle.
 Ten separate one-dollar conditional positions across ten questions require ten dollars of collateral even if they use low-probability outcomes and few are expected to be realised.
 This makes a portfolio of low-probability conditional markets expensive to supply.